Police accountability bills stall in Minnesota Legislature

 “We have to do something on police accountability and reform,” Democratic House Speaker Melissa Hortman, of Brooklyn Park, told reporters.
 “The tragic murder of George Floyd on May 25th changed the entire legislative agenda.
 There is no way for us to look away from this injustice, and to not do the work that thousands of Minnesotans and millions of people around the world are demanding that governments take up.”

+Democratic Gov. Tim Walz said Friday night on TPT’s “Almanac” public affairs program that he remained hopeful a compromise can be reached and that negotiations were continuing.

+“We have gone through some of the most tumultuous times in Minnesota’s history,” Walz said, citing the killing of Floyd and the state’s reopening from the coronavirus shutdown.
+“And I think there’s a desire of folks here to seize that moment and make those systemic changes.”

-Democratic Gov, Tim Walz on Thursday challenged lawmakers to put the House bill on his desk in time to sign on Juneteenth, a holiday that has long commemorated the emancipation of enslaved Blacks but turned this year into one of protest against police brutality and racism following the killing of Floyd, an African American who died after a white Minneapolis police officer pressed a knee into his neck for several minutes.
+On Thursday, Walz challenged lawmakers to put the House bill on his desk in time to sign on Juneteenth, a holiday that has long commemorated the emancipation of enslaved Blacks but turned this year into one of protest against police brutality and racism following the killing of Floyd, an African American who died after a white Minneapolis police officer pressed a knee into his neck for several minutes.

 “Today as people across the state and nation recognize and observe Juneteenth, Senate Republicans are sending a loud message by choosing to pack up and leave before we’ve finished the work that Minnesotans are expecting us to do,” Democratic Senate Minority Leader Susan Kent, of Woodbury, told reporters.
 “Black, Indigenous and people of color have spent years fighting for justice.
 We can spend a little more than a week doing the same.”